Create app Store listings

 Your additional system requirements will appear bulleted in your Store listing, so don't add your own bullets.

 The items described below help customers discover and understand your product.
 The info you enter here will apply to all of your Store listings in a given language, regardless of operating system, even if you create platform-specific Store listings.
+(This section was formerly called Shared fields).

 When adding search terms, think about the words that customers might use when searching for apps like yours, especially if they're not part of your app's name.
 Be sure not to use any search terms that are not actually relevant to your app.